Business Administration, MBA

 - prior work experience, although works experience is not a precondition for admission.

-*For applicants who possess three or more years of supervisory or professional experience, the GMAT/GRE requirement may be waived.
+*For applicants who possess three or more years of full-time supervisory or professional experience, the GMAT/GRE requirement may be waived.
 Instead, these applicants will be asked to provide a written response to a case depicting a hypothetical business scenario.
 The exercise is intended to be a measure of the applicant's writing and critical-thinking skills, facility with numeric data, as well as attitudes toward ethics and social justice issues.

 The GMAT may also be waived for current undergraduate University of Scranton students who have completed at least 75 credits with a 3.50 or higher cumulative GPA.